Android Non Root

 6. Input the pairing code in the notification of Shizuku.

-7. In the Developer Options, togle on Disable adb authorization timeout if you don't want to do all the above again every few times using Shizuku.
-If the connection is disconnected due to whatever reason, follow Reconnect Shizuku in Case it Stops with SystemUI Tuner to reconnect if you're using SystemUI Tuner, or follow above guide again to reconnect if not.
+7. In the Developer Options, togle on Disable adb authorization timeout if you don’t want to do all the above again every few times using Shizuku.
+If the connection is disconnected due to whatever reason, follow Reconnect Shizuku in Case it Stops with SystemUI Tuner to reconnect if you’re using SystemUI Tuner, or follow above guide again to reconnect.

 1. Tap Use Shizuku in terminal applications in Shizuku and export files rish and rish_shizuku.dex to somewhere on your phone.

 2. Use a text editor to replace PKG in rish with the package name of your terminal application.
-Take Termux for example, Termux's package name is com.termux.
-Run termux-setup-storage and tap Allow to grant Termux storage permission if you want to use it to run ADB commands (and many other commands).
+Take Termux for example, Termux’s package name is com.termux.
+Run termux-setup-storage and tap Allow to grant Termux storage permission.

-3. Open your terminal application and move the exported files to somewhere it can access with mv old_location new_location.
+3. Open your terminal application and move the exported files to somewhere it can access (usually with mv old_location new_location).
 The root directory of the main storage of Android is usually /storage/emulated/0.
-The home directory of Termux is /data/data/com.termux/home, which is abbreviated as ~ in Termux.
+One recommended terminal application for Android is Termux.
+My tutorial for it is available in Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection.

 4. Go to the directory you moved the exported files to with cd directory (assumed ~/shizuku below) and run sh rish.

-5. Where used to be ~ $ should become e2q:/ $ or something similar if sh rish succeeded.
+5. ~ $ should become <device>:/ $ (such as e2q:/ $) if sh rish succeeded.
 Write ADB commands here.
 Note that there is no need to use adb or adb shell prefixes before commands and that devices command gets /system/bin/sh: devices: inaccessible or not found.

 6. You can turn WiFi off after ADB is connected.
-The notification of Shizuku may say Paring failed after that, but you can check Shizuku app to check whether there's a block read Shizuku is running on the top.
+The notification of Shizuku may say Paring failed after that, but you can check Shizuku app to check whether there’s a block that reads Shizuku is running on the top.

-7. Optionally, create a .sh file (nano ~/shizuku.sh for example), paste the following code block, save it, and make it executable with chmod +x shizuku.sh so that you can run this shortcut to start Shizuku on your terminal afterward.#!/data/data/com.termux/files/usr/bin/bash cd shizuku sh rish
+7. Optionally, create a .sh file (nano ~/shizuku.sh for example), paste cd shizuku && sh rish, save it, and make it executable with chmod +x shizuku.sh so that you can run this shortcut to start Shizuku on your terminal afterward.

 Install SystemUI Tuner

-Some financial apps may require Developer Options to be off when using them.
-This section is the tutorial about how to turn Developer Options off while still using Shizuku ADB Shell.
+Some apps (such as many financial apps) may require Developer Options to be off when using them.
+This section is the tutorial about how to turn Developer Options off while still using ADB Shell with Shizuku.

 Reconnect Shizuku in Case it Stops with SystemUI Tuner